mailgun/godebug/README.md

     $ godebug -w .

-Your code is now self-debugging.
-Run it with `go run`, test it with `go test`, or build then run it with `go build`.
+Your code is now self-debugging, and you can test it as-is with `go test`.
+For that matter you can also run it with `go run` and build it with `go build`.

 ### Debugger commands: